pingidentity/pingidentity-devops-getting-started/docs/deployment/deployK8sPD-clusters.md

 # PingDirectory Deployments Across Kubernetes Clusters

-This example is an extension of the topic *Orchestrate a replicated PingDirectory deployment* in [Kubernetes orchestration for general use](deployK8sGeneral.md).
-Here you'll deploy PingDirectory containers across multiple Kubernetes clusters.
+The following example is an extension of the topic *Orchestrating a replicated PingDirectory deployment* in [Kubernetes orchestration for general use](deployK8sGeneral.md).
+In this example, you'll deploy PingDirectory containers across multiple Kubernetes clusters.

 ![K8S Multi-Cluster Overview](../images/multi-k8s-cluster-pingdirectory-overview.png)